Housing in Andorra

 - Car and vehicle fees: €150/year

-- Bus fare: €70.00/month (this can be higher or lower depending on your location, age, and usage)
+- Bus fare: €70.00/month (this can vary depending on your location, age and usage)

-Despite its small size and low population, the principality is home to a great education system.
-In fact, Andorra is internationally renowned for providing an excellent education that is free for all residents and citizens.
+Despite its small size and low population, Andorra’s education system is first class.
+In fact, the principality is internationally renowned for its public schools, which are free for all residents and citizens.
 Many schools even teach as many as four languages!

-Public schools are free to all residents and citizens—you’ll never have to worry about tuition fees unless you choose private education over public schooling.
+Since public schools are free to all residents and citizens—you’ll never have to worry about tuition fees unless you opt to go the private education route.
 Even so, private education is more affordable than in many other countries.
 Especially when you compare costs to those of larger European nations with similar education standards.

 Private education costs are as follows:

-With its picturesque landscapes and breathtaking mountain views, Andorra brings with it an air of ease and relaxation that’s hard to escape from.
+With its picturesque landscapes and breathtaking mountain views, Andorra brings with it an air of ease and relaxation that’s hard to surpass.
 If you’re on the search for leisurely activities or simply a night of fun and drinks, you won’t be disappointed with all that Andorra has to offer.

 - Local wine: €4- €10 a bottle